Freeway Ricky Ross: Cocaine introduction

 The teacher referred Ross to his supplier, Ivan Arguellas, who offered to keep Ross supplied.
 Arguellas was able to provide larger quantities at a better price, and Ross quickly went from dealing in grams of cocaine to dealing in ounces.
 About eight months after becoming Ross's supplier, Arguellas was shot in the spine, resulting in months of hospitalization that forced him out of the cocaine business.
 His brother-in-law Henry Corrales took over the business, but was not enthusiastic about the trade and had failed to make any connections of his own to suppliers.

 A Nicaraguan exile and cocaine distributor named Danilo Blandón was acquainted with Arguellas and Corrales, and although he did not know him personally, was impressed with the amount of cocaine that Ross was moving.
 Blandón offered to supply cocaine to Corrales to sell to Ross, for a fifty-fifty split of the profit.
 Eventually, Corrales lost his appetite for the cocaine business and retired, at which point Ross became a direct customer of Blandón.

 Through his connection to Blandón, and Blandón's supplier Norwin Meneses Cantarero, Ross was able to purchase Nicaraguan cocaine at significantly reduced rates.
-Ross began distributing cocaine at $10,000 per kilo less than the average street price, distributing it to the Bloods and Crips street gangs.
+Ross began selling cocaine at $10,000 per kilo, a price well below average, while also distributing it to the Bloods and Crips street gangs.
 By 1982, Ross had received his moniker of "Freeway Ricky" and claimed to have sold up to US$3 million worth of cocaine per day, purchasing 1,000 pounds (454 kilos) of cocaine a week.

 Ross initially invested most of his profits in houses and businesses, because he feared his mother would catch on to what he was doing if he started spending lavishly on himself.
 In a jailhouse interview with reporter Gary Webb, Ross said, "We were hiding our money from our mothers."
 He invested a portion of the proceeds from his drug dealing activities in Anita Baker's first album.